 How much is the cost of living in the UK at university?

 This totally depends on where about in the UK you’re studying and also the facilities at your university.
 For example, I go to university in the South of England and so things like student houses and university accommodation are significantly more expensive than they would be in the North of England.
 Although, even though I have to pay more for accommodation, my university has bars all over its campus so drinks/nights out are so much cheaper than in non-campus universities.
-Something that I wasn’t expecting, however, was that the price of food in the supermarkets isn’t that different in the South compared to the North, and transport is actually cheaper in the South.
-(I imagine if you’re at university in London everything will be way more expensive)
+Something that I wasn’t expecting, however, was that the price of food in the supermarkets isn’t that different in the South compared to the North.
+And, compared to Liverpool, transport is actually cheaper in the South.
+(I imagine if you’re at university in London everything will be more expensive)

 What are student halls like?

 SO WARM, OH MY GOD.
-I feel like this is a running theme in my posts about uni but halls are so ridiculously warm – bring shorts guys.
-Anyway, student halls are kind of annoying but also the best option for a first year student.
+Halls are so ridiculously warm – bring shorts guys.
+Anyway, student halls are slightly annoying but also the best option for a first year student.
 Living with 6-10 people (usually) can be really hard, especially when it comes to cooking and communal spaces.
 I’m someone who likes their own space so I found it difficult at times to always bump into a flatmate when I just wanted to get a snack from the kitchen (Luckily I kept some of these snacks in my room to avoid this haha).
 Overall though, I wouldn’t have wanted to be anywhere else in my first year because student halls are so well located near all the main things at university; bars, sports grounds, lecture halls etc.

 Will I get homework like in high school?